OsirOsir/Philip-Osir-Wk2-Code-Challenge/README.md

 Clear List =>Click the -Clear List- button to remove all items from the shopping list.

 Technologies I used

 HTML

 CSS

 JavaScript

 To interact with it
 You can run the application locally, by following these steps:

-To run the application locally on your machine, follow these steps:

 => Clone this repository to your local machine.
 => Navigate into the project directory.